 [Day in the Life of a Coach] Interview with ICA Coach, Nesrin Everett

-(Executive Coach, GENEVA)
+(Executive Coach, SWITZERLAND)

 As a recruiter for the commodities industry, ICA Coach Nesrin Everett decided it was now or never when the market took a downturn.
 Nesrin chose to indulge her curiosity about people, their stories, what drives them, and train as a coach.